 General commands

-A general command also retrieves another item (of any type) but it is not linked to a cell or row.
-It is related to the (dataset) item in general.
+A general command also retrieves another asset (of any type) but it is not linked to a cell or row.
+It is related to the (dataset) asset in general.
 When general commands have been configured, they are available by pressing the "Execute command" button on the main toolbar of the Dataset Viewer.
-The parameter(s) of the item retrieved by a general command can be assigned with the paramater(s) of the current item (the item in which the command is configured).
-That's how you pass a context (e.g. a date) from one item to another.
+The parameter(s) of the asset retrieved by a general command can be assigned with the parameter(s) of the current asset (the asset in which the command is configured).
+That's how you pass a context (e.g. a date) from one asset to another.

 - Send emails